 Sixt Leasing SE has a two-tier management and monitoring system, made up of a management body (Managing Board) and a supervisory body (Supervisory Board).
-The legal stipulations and conditions of the Articles of Association governing the appointment and dismissal of Managing Board members are defined in articles 39 (2) sentence 1, 46 of the SE Regulation, section 16 SEAG, article 9 (1) lit. c) (ii) of the SE Regulation, sections 84, 85 of the AktG (German Public Companies Act) and article 7 of the Articles of Association.
+The legal stipulations and conditions of the Articles of Association governing the appointment and dismissal of Managing Board members are defined in article 39 (2), sent.
+1 of the SE Regulation (SE-VO), article 46 SE-VO, section 16 of the SE Implementation Act (SEAG), article 9 (1) lit. c ii of the SE-VO, sections 84, 85 AktG and section 7 of the Articles of Association.

-Accordingly, the Managing Board comprises one or more members.
-The Supervisory Board determines the number of Managing Board members.
-The Supervisory Board can also appoint a chairman or speaker as well as a deputy chairman or deputy speaker for the Managing Board.
-The statutory provisions of section 84 and section 85 of the AktG apply for the appointment and dismissal of Managing Board members.
+In accordance with these, the Managing Board comprises one or more members The Supervisory Board determines the number of Managing Board members, as it appoints a chairperson or speaker as well as a deputy chairperson or deputy speaker for the Managing Board.
+Furthermore, the statutory provisions of section 84 and section 85 of the AktG apply for the appointment and dismissal of Managing Board members.

-Amendments to Articles of Association are decided by the Annual General Meeting.
+Amendments to the Articles of Association of Sixt Leasing SE are resolved by the Annual General Meeting.
 In accordance with article 16 of the Articles of Association, amendments to the Articles of Association that only concern the formal wording may also be resolved by the Supervisory Board.
-Mandatory statutory provisions require resolutions to amend the Articles of Association to be adopted by a majority of three-quarters of the share capital represented at the adoption of the resolution (section 59 (1) of the SE Regulation, section 179 (2) sentence 1 of the AktG).
+Mandatory statutory provisions require resolutions to amend the Articles of Association to be adopted by a majority of three-quarters of the share capital represented at the adoption of the resolution (article 59 (1) SE-VO, section 179 (2) sent.
+1 of the AktG).

 However, the law also provides for the possibility that the Articles of Association allow for a smaller majority providing that at least half of the subscribed capital is presented.
-This possibility does not apply though to a change of the Company's purpose, relocation of the Company's seat into another member state of the European Union, or for cases where a higher majority of capital is mandatory under statutory provisions (article 59 (2) of the SE Regulation, section 51 SEAG).
+This possibility does not apply though to a change of the Company's purpose, relocation of the Company's seat into another member state of the European Union, or for cases where a higher majority of capital is mandatory under statutory provisions (article 59 (2) SE-VO, section 51 SEAG).

 Sixt Leasing SE has made use of the option of specifying different majority requirements by means of a provision in the Articles of Association that is common among listed companies.
-According to article 20 (2) of the Articles of Association, decisions of the Annual General Meeting can be adopted by a simple majority of votes cast, insofar as this does not conflict with any mandatory statutory provisions or the Articles of Association.
-According to article 20 (3) of the Articles of Association, amendments to the Articles of Association can be adopted by a simple majority of the submitted valid votes if at least half of the voting share capital is represented and insofar as this does not conflict with any mandatory statutory provisions.
+According to section 20 (2) of the Articles of Association, decisions of the Annual General Meeting can be adopted by a simple majority of votes cast, insofar as this does not conflict with any mandatory statutory provisions or the Articles of Association.
+According to section 20 (3) of the Articles of Association, amendments to the Articles of Association can be adopted by a simple majority of the submitted valid votes if at least half of the voting share capital is represented and insofar as this does not conflict with any mandatory statutory provisions.